ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/advanced_content_filter/allowed_content_rules/README.md

 Refer to the following resources for more information about content filtering:

 * The {@link guide/dev/acf/README Content Filtering (ACF)} article explains some ACF use cases and the rationale behind this feature.
-* The {@link guide/dev/deep_dive/advanced_content_filter/README Advanced Content Filer} article contains more in-depth technical details about ACF.
+* The {@link guide/dev/deep_dive/advanced_content_filter/README Advanced Content Filter} article contains more in-depth technical details about ACF.
 * The {@link guide/dev/deep_dive/advanced_content_filter/disallowed_content/README Disallowed Content} article explains how blacklisting works in ACF.
 * The {@link guide/plugin_sdk/integration_with_acf/README Integrating Plugins with Advanced Content Filter} article explains how to adjust custom plugins to properly implement content filtering.